Renad7Hajed/Mini-Project-for-Work-Study/README.md

 # Mini-Project-for-Work-Study
-A project for a Work Study course.
+A project for a Work Study course- Taif University.
 I worked with 3 members, and I am the fourth.

 In this project, we applied motion study (method study) and time study (work measurement) to the process of assembling sawdust to form a decorative shingle, applied these two terms and then compared the results before and after the procedure.
 It mainly consists of two parts, study method and time.